bhagya314/MKPITS_-Bhagyashri-_-Lalsare-_Java_mar_2021/README.md

                       31st May
-Example of Sending DatagramPacket by DatagramSocket Example of Receiving DatagramPacket by DatagramSocket Java HttpURLConnecton Example example of InetAddress class to get ip address of www.google.com website.
+463-Example of Sending DatagramPacket by DatagramSocket 464-Example of Receiving DatagramPacket by DatagramSocket 465-Java HttpURLConnecton Example
+466-example of InetAddress class to get ip address of www.google.com website.
-Example of Java URLConnection class
+467-Example of Java URLConnection class
-Example of Java URL class
+468-Example of Java URL class
-another example URL class in Java.
+469-another example URL class in Java.

                       7 June JDBC

-jdbc with mysql connection.
+470-jdbc with mysql connection.

                       8 JUNE
-create a jdbc program to connect to mysql database. create a jdbc program to create table into the database. create a program to create table student . create a program to delete record from company.(accept the value from the user) create a program to insert records into company table.(accept the value from the user). program to insert records in our employee table created. create a swing form to insert  ,update and delete and search records  into shop table.
+471-create a jdbc program to connect to mysql database.
+472-create a jdbc program to create table into the database.
+473-create a program to create table student .
+474-create a program to delete record from company.(accept the value from the user) create a program to insert records into company table.(accept the value from the user). program to insert records in our employee table created. create a swing form to insert  ,update and delete and search records  into shop table.